 In response to the Founding Father’s declaration that “All men are created equal,” David Gardinier, a member of the City of Santa Monica’s Diversity, Equity, and Inclusion (DEI) team, clarified that, “Unfortunately, they meant ‘land-owning white men,’ that they designated with more rights than anybody else.”
-He also noted that the Founders considered Indigenous peoples as “merciless savages” and reminded the council that many were enslavers.
+He also noted that the Founders considered Indigenous peoples as “merciless savages” and reminded the city council that many were enslavers.

-“This discrepancy, which took place in Philadelphia in 1776, made its way all the way here to Santa Monica and is impacting us – heavily – even through today.”
+“This discrepancy, which took place in Philadelphia in 1776, made its way all the way here to Santa Monica and is impacting us – heavily – even today.”

 Gardinier was on hand Tuesday evening to help present the city council with a report on the city staff’s efforts to make up for historical disparities in DEI that have even plagued progressive cities like Santa Monica.
 One more recent example was Santa Monica newspapers calling for the expulsion of Japanese-American families from Santa Monica as the U.S. entered WWII.
-Even more recently than that, Gardinier reminded the council that redlining was practiced in Santa Monica, where lenders colored in maps of neighborhoods red ink as “financial risks.”
-The red neighborhoods of course being communities of color.
+Even more recently than that, Gardinier reminded the council that redlining was practiced in Santa Monica, where lenders colored maps of neighborhoods in red ink as “financial risks.”
+The red neighborhoods of course are communities of color.

 Gardinier said his team is now focused on the city implementing policies with an “equity lens,” to make up for the disparities that were institutionalized for decades.
 “After hundreds of years of racial disparities, undoing them is going to take time, and involve a lot of complicated emotions in the process,” said Gardinier.